sairanjitAW/afj-askar-export-import-wallet-react-native/README.md

-# Aries Framework JavaScript Askar React Native Example
+# Credo Askar React Native Example

 The main agent setup and logic are in the `App.tsx`